krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - You get more scalability over NAT gateway.
   - The only real limitations of the NAT gateway are things like you can't use it as a bastion host, but you should probably separate that into a different instance anyway.
   - There are also __no security groups with a NAT gateway__, whereas there are with a NAT instance.
-  - __NAT gateway is deployed inside a subnet and it can scale only inside that subnet in specific AZ__.
+  - __NAT gateway is deployed inside a subnet with a route from the private subnet and it can scale only inside that subnet in specific AZ__.
   - For fault tolerance, __it is recommended that you deploy one NAT gateway per availability zone__